certara/pyDarwin/docs/Options.rst

       | Available aliases are: :ref:`all common aliases<common_aliases>`, :mono_ref:`{job_ids}<job_ids_alias>`.

     .. warning::
-       Be careful when using a mask: if your mask matches search job name it may kill your search prematurely, e.g. during saving the cache.
+       Be careful when using a mask: if your mask matches the search job name, it may kill your search prematurely, e.g., during saving the cache.

 Aliases
 -------------

 | An alias is essentially a substitute text for some keyword.
-Their main purpose if to unify and to simplify configuration of various projects through different environments.
+Their main purpose is to unify and to simplify configuration of various projects through different environments.

-| We encourage you to get familiar with them and to use them instead of explicit values, e.g. :review:`paths to your projects and their internals`.
+| We encourage you to become familiar with them and to use them instead of explicit values, e.g., paths to your projects and their internals.

 .. _common_aliases: